 Austin was ranked among the top bicycling cities in America by Forbes Traveler, and has been cited as one of the top 20 most bike-friendly cities in America by Bicycling Magazine.

 Austin features a strong cycling culture, with friendly bike shops that offer everything from rentals and gear to tours.
 At Mellow Johnny’s Bike Shop you can rent a road or mountain bike and grab a coffee as you talk shop with the locals.
-Bicycle World offers Sunday Shop Rides led by Austin duathletes.
-Bicycle Sports Shop has one of Austin's largest selections of cycling clothing and accessories.
-While Austin Tri-Cyclist (ATC) is a haven for triathletes, renting hybrid bikes and hosting its infamous ATC Saturday Ride with 30- and 50-mile options.
+Austin Tri-Cyclist (ATC) is a haven for triathletes, and their expert staff has everything you need for cycling, swimming and running.
+Trek Bicycle has one of Austin's largest selections of cycling clothing and accessories.
 Check out Barton Springs Bike Rental near Zilker Park for beach cruisers, tandems and guided bike tours.
-For information on coordinated rides and maps of Austin bike routes, visit bikeaustin.org.
+For information on coordinated rides and maps of Austin bike routes, visit austintexas.gov.

 The Violet Crown Trail offers great in-town mountain biking, with rocky surfaces and steep slopes.
 The Barton Creek Greenbelt is also a great destination for mountain bikers (enter at the Loop 360 access point), offering varied terrain within a beautiful landscape of cliffs and shaded groves alongside scenic Barton Creek.

-Road riders will want to bicycle from downtown to Mount Bonnell, peddling Scenic Drive along the waters of Lake Austin and catching an awesome sunset view from Pennybacker Bridge.
+Road riders will want to bicycle from downtown to Mount Bonnell, peddling Scenic Drive along the waters of Lake Austin and catching an awesome sunset view from Pennybacker Bridge (expect a steep climb to reach the Mount Bonnell access point).
 The paved Southern Walnut Creek Trail, part of the city’s Walnut Creek Trail System, is an urban trail designed for both bikers and pedestrians.
 Or, check out the Veloway, a three-mile course for cyclists and in-line skaters only that meanders through meadows and woods.

 Enjoy fall’s warm days and cool nights with an overnight adventure at one of the many state parks and campgrounds in and around Austin.